 RUBE GOLDBERG GOES TO COURT

-The case we’re looking at here features a tortuous and complex argument that would make Rube Goldberg envious.
+The case we’re looking at today features a tortuous and complex argument that would make Rube Goldberg envious.
 A tree branch fell in a storm and knocked out power to a subdivision.
 Matthew Phillips and his father decided to fire up their standby generator and plug it into the house system, a few hours of darkness being too big an inconvenience for them to bear.

 Of course it’s unlikely that Matt or his Dad did anything stupid, like failing to disconnect the master switch connecting the house to the power grid.
-Much more likely that electricity defied several laws of physics, and that the blame rested with the tree trimming company for not having pruned back the branches that fell in the storm.
+Much more likely that electricity defied several laws of physics, and that the blame must rest with the tree trimming company for not having pruned back the branches that fell in the storm.
 Or maybe it was ball lightning.
 Or Zeus throwing lightning bolts.

 The problem was a practical one: Matt’s family didn’t have the wherewithal to pay the medical expenses.
 Neither did Zeus.
 But the electrical utility and its vegetation management contractor did.
 Thus, the inevitable lawsuit followed.

 Fortunately for all of us, common sense prevailed.
 The courts pointed out that Asplundh, the tree trimming company, had a contract with AEP, and that the contract did not create a duty between Asplundh and Matt.
 The contract only let Asplundh cut where the utility told it to cut.
-The Court very reasonably pointed out that if Asplundh had what Matt said it should have done – that is, to trim trees on the Phillips property – it would have been a trespasser and subject to treble damages.
+The Court very reasonably pointed out that if Asplundh had done what Matt said it should have done – that is, to trim trees on the Phillips property – it would have been a trespasser and subject to treble damages.

 Where the claim is nonfeasance – that is, where the defendant is alleged to have wronged the plaintiff by not doing something it should have done – the law demands that the duty the defendant owes the plaintiff must be very clear.
 Where the contract does not permit the tree trimmer to do anything other than what the utility tells it to, the trimmer lacks the ability to exercise any independent authority.
 In that case, the fact that it did not do that which it was not allowed to do doesn’t make the trimmer wrong.
 Instead, it makes it prudent.